johnahnz0rs/devsOnDeck/README.md

 johnahnz0rs' to-do list:

 CURRENTLY WORKING ON:
+[x]7/27/18 - quick push through pages 2 and 3 of the dev signup form [x] fix the progress bar -- i just removed the progress bar [x] fix the register header
+[x] make my selected languages display horizontally, not in a column.
+[x] finish the org signup form
-[x]7/26/18 - why wont confirm password validation error go away?
+[x] start the back end server.js and mongoose/mongo [x]7/26/18 - why wont confirm password validation error go away?
 [x] got icons for all languages, frameworks, and libraries [x]7/25/18 - get the client side devsuli form to be able to console.log form data.
 Also: add hidden divs to finish filling out the languages/frameworks sections of Dev object.